dijkstracula/solvent/paper/report.md

 exposes implementation details of `Nat` and `Vec` while obscuring relevent ones, making applying the "counterproof" a frictive experience.

-TODO: Alternative: higher-order theorem proving lets us express all sorts of nice properties (even with, under curry-howard, quantifiers!) but now humans have to step in and help with the proof discharge, and program execution is sometimes constrained to e.g. provably terminate, fit into Calculus of Constructions-compliant datatypes, or whatever.
-Sammy: since you're the real Type Enjoyer maybe can you flesh this bit out?
+_TODO: Alternative: higher-order theorem proving lets us express all sorts of nice properties (even with, under curry-howard, quantifiers!) but now humans have to step in and help with the proof discharge, and program execution is sometimes constrained to e.g. provably terminate, fit into Calculus of Constructions-compliant datatypes, or whatever.
+Definition of a dependent type should go here too.
+Sammy: since you're the real Type Enjoyer maybe can you flesh this bit out?_

 ### Towards a model-theoretic approach